samwda/sam-reading-time/readme.txt

 2. Simple settings panel under "Posts".

 == Changelog ==

+= 2.2 =
+* Improved performance by storing reading time as post meta instead of calculating on every request.
+* Faster and more reliable sorting of reading time column in admin post lists.
+* Added proper text domain loading (sam-reading-time) for full translation support.
+* More stable and accurate Schema.org timeRequired JSON-LD output.
+* Minor UI refinements in admin settings page with a cleaner, more minimal red theme.
+* Better handling of translated content for Polylang and WPML.

 = 2.0 =
 * Added admin post list column to display reading time for all post types.